Skip to content

 The ease of installation

 Ease of installation can make or break your wall sconce experience.
 Hardwired sconces typically require professional installation as they need to be connected to your home’s electrical wiring.
-For those planning a DIY installation, consider plug-in sconces, which are easier to mount and don’t require electrical work.
+For those planning a DIY installation, consider knowing how to install a plug-in sconce, which is easier to mount and doesn’t require electrical work.

 Look for fixtures that come with clear installation instructions, and check customer reviews for insights on any installation difficulties.
 Additionally, it's a good idea to evaluate whether the installation process fits your schedule and skill level, as more complex designs may require extra tools or expertise.